 Tony Hillerson’s latest book, Seven Mobile Apps in Seven Weeks: Native Apps, Multiple Platforms, explores how to do just that.
 So, when I asked to interview Tony, I jumped at the opportunity.
 We explored his inspiration, audience and just how realistic it is for other programmers to follow suite and build seven apps in seven weeks.

-Note: the physical book is now available to order on Amazon or Pragprog, and you can also purchase the eBook from Pragprog.
-I've updated the order links accordingly below.
+Note: the paperback is now available to order on Amazon or Pragprog, you can also purchase the eBook to read on Kindle.
+I’ve updated the links below.

 About Tony Hillerson

 Tony has been a mobile developer since the early days of both iPhone and Android.
 He’s built numerous mobile apps for numerous platforms, and often had to answer the question “which platform?”
 Tony has spoken at RailsConf, AnDevCon, and 360|iDev, and has created popular Android screencasts.
 In his free time Tony plays the bass and the Warr guitar, makes electronic music, and studies HEMA fencing.

 “Seven Mobile Apps in Seven Weeks: Native Apps, Multiple Platform” answers the question “Can we build this for ALL the devices?” with a resounding YES.
 It will help you get there with a real-world introduction to seven platforms, whether you’re new to mobile or an experienced developer needing to expand your options.
 You’ll compare writing apps on one platform versus another and understand the benefits and hidden costs of cross-platform tools.
 You’ll get pragmatic, hands-on experience writing apps in a multi-platform world.

 First of all, congratulations on finishing the book!
 I heard that 95% of writers who start a book actually give up somehow along the way and only 5% get it done and published.
 So, how do you feel now?